The first few minutes after birth are a magical time for bonding with baby.

 Golden hour benefits for mom and baby

 During labor and the minutes and hours afterward, the mother’s body experiences several amazing changes.
 Giving birth generates changes in a woman’s brain chemistry that increases desire to nurture.

-Expectant moms should talk with family members and medical staff about their plans for the minutes after birth.
-Every mother and baby should have a chance to experience their “golden hour.”
+Expectant mothers should talk with family members and medical staff about their plans for the minutes after birth.

 - The importance of skin-to-skin with baby after delivery

 - Learn secrets for an easier labor and delivery